Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Introduction

 and the Gaussian upper bound

 for some $C_0>0$.
 Then we have

-for any $t \in [0,T]$, where $M$ is some universal constant depending only on $\sigma, A,C_0$ and some Sobolev norms and logarithmic bounds of the initial data $g_0$. \end{thm} Applying the Csisz\'ar-Kullback-Pinsker inequality and using that $A \leq 1$ , we establish the global $L^1$ strong propagation of chaos towards the solution to the vorticity formulation of the 2D Navier-Stokes equation \eqref{vorticity}. \begin{cor}[Propagation of Chaos in $L^1$] Under the same assumption as Theorem \ref{entropic}, define the $k$-particle vorticity $\omega^{N,k}$ by
+for any $t \in [0,T]$, where $M$ is some universal constant depending only on $\sigma, A,C_0$ and some Sobolev norms and logarithmic bounds of the initial data $g_0$. \end{thm} Applying the CKP inequality and using that $A \leq 1$ , we establish the global $L^1$ strong propagation of chaos towards the solution to the vorticity formulation of the 2D Navier-Stokes equation \eqref{vorticity}. \begin{cor}[Propagation of Chaos in $L^1$] Under the same assumption as Theorem \ref{entropic}, define the $k$-particle vorticity function $\omega^{N,k}$ by

 Then we have

 for any $t \in [0,T]$ and some universal constant $M$. \end{cor}